prankitapotbhare/Second-Opinion/docs/api-documentation.md

 ### Resend Verification Email

-Resends the email verification link.
+Resends the email verification link (not available for admin role).

 - **URL**: `/auth/resend-verification`
 - **Method**: `POST`
 - **Auth Required**: No
+- **Restrictions**: Not available for admin role

 **Request Body**: